 This announcement, among others, is in line with the government’s efforts in accelerating and creating an effective ecosystem, paving digital infrastructure under the Digital Economy Blueprint or MyDigital initiative.

-“Between RM12 billion and RM15 billion will be invested CSP companies over the next five years,” Muhyiddin said during the MyDigital launch that was broadcasted live from the Kuala Lumpur Convention Centre.
+“Between RM12 billion and RM15 billion will be invested by CSP companies over the next five years,” Muhyiddin said during the MyDigital launch that was broadcasted live from the Kuala Lumpur Convention Centre.

 “I am pleased to announce that the government has so far given conditional approvals to four CSP companies ― Microsoft, Google, Amazon and Telekom Malaysia ― to build and manage hyper-scale data centres and cloud services.